-If enacted, this bill would amend current statutes regarding the transfer of contributions by candidate committees in Arizona.
+This bill proposes several updates to current statutes regarding political finance, specifically concerning candidate committees for city or town candidates.
 Under the current law, a candidate committee for a city or town candidate

 shall not transfer contributions to that same candidate's committee for a statewide or legislative office.
 The bill would change this to allow such transfers, stating that a candidate committee

 may transfer contributions to that same candidate's committee for a statewide or legislative office.
-Additionally, it would impose a limit on the aggregate amount of contributions transferred from a city, town, or county candidate's committee to a statewide or legislative committee, ensuring it does not exceed the contribution limits for that office as prescribed by section 16-941.
+Additionally, it introduces a new provision that limits the aggregate amount of contributions transferred from a city, town, or county candidate's committee to a statewide or legislative committee, ensuring it does not exceed the contribution limits for that office.

-January 1, 2027, and would only apply to contributions received after that date.
+January 1, 2027, and will only apply to contributions received after that date, as specified in the new provisions.

 Statutes affected: Introduced Version: 28-4143